Frequently Asked Questions

-We take every preventative measure to assure that your puppy is not only parasite free, but also VERY Healthy, Happy & Sound!
+I take every preventative measure to assure that your puppy is parasite free!

 Be sure to follow your veterinarians advice on when and how to continue a worming regimen.

 What is ‘Neurological Stimulation’, and how will it benefit my puppy?

 This information can be found on this website on the “Puppy Information” page.

 Everything about Neurological stimulation is explained there.